-1. Exam on Being Leaders and Unit One: Sections One through Seven.
-During the semester, there will be an exam on Being Leaders from a provided note and study guide.
+1. Exam on Being Leaders and Unit One: During the semester, there will be an exam on Being Leaders from a provided note and study guide.
 The study guide will be posted on BlackBoard.
-You will be asked on the exam as to whether you
+You will be asked on the exam as to whether you have read the Malphurs book in its entirety.
+This assignment is related to SLO #1 and #2.
+DUE: Exam will open in Blackboard on 3/13 and will close on 3/15 at 11:59pm CST.

-- have read the Malphurs book in its entirety.
-(3/9 online through Blackboard) This assignment is related to SLO #1 and #2. - 2.
-Exam on Unit 2: (5/11 online through Blackboard).
-Sections Eight through Fifteen and Church Administration: Creating Efficiency for Effective Ministry.
-The Note-Guide and exam study guide will be posted on BlackBoard.
+2. Exam on Unit 2: Sections Eight through Fifteen and Church Administration: Creating Efficiency for Effective Ministry.
+The exam study guide will be posted on BlackBoard.
 You will be asked on the exam whether you have read Church Administration: Creating Efficiency for Effective Ministry in its entirety.
 This assignment is related to SLO #3 and #4.
+DUE: Exam will open in Blackboard on 5/8 and will close on 5/10 at 11:59pm CST.